 Just like Original Medicare (Part A and Part B), Medicare Advantage is a cost-sharing system.
 With Original Medicare beneficiaries pay about 20 percent of the cost for all Medicare-approved services and Medicare pays 80 percent.
 With a Medicare Advantage plan, you also pay about 20 percent of your costs, but there is an annual cap that limits your out-of-pocket costs, which solves one of the biggest problems with Medicare Parts A and B.

 NOTE: The annual maximum out-of-pocket (MOOP) limit that’s built into all Medicare Advantage plans is a major advantage.
 For those beneficiaries with chronic health conditions, who cannot get a Medicare supplement, the annual MOOP keeps them out of bankruptcy from excessive medical bills.

-ALSO: Some zero-dollar premium Medicare Advantage plans can rebate all or a portion of your Medicare Part B is medical coverage for people with Original Medicare.
+ALSO: Some zero-dollar premium Advantage health plans can rebate all or a portion of your Medicare Part B is medical coverage for people with Original Medicare.
 It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
 Part A is for hospital inpatient care.... premium ($148.50 in 2021) back to members as part of their monthly Social Security check.
 In other words, the Medicare Advantage plan pays your Part B premium for you.